-Our Corporate Governance Principles require that at least a majority of the Board qualify as independent directors under the listing standards of The Nasdaq Stock Market LLC ("Nasdaq") and any other requirements of the committees upon which he or she serves.
-Nasdaq listing standards have both objective tests and a subjective test for determining who is an independent director.
+Our Corporate Governance Principles require that at least a majority of the Board qualify as independent directors under Nasdaq listing standards and any other requirements of the committees upon which he or she serves.
+Nasdag listing standards have both objective tests and a subjective test for determining who is an independent director.
 The objective tests state, for example, that a director who is, or at any time during the past three years was, employed by the Company, is not considered independent.
 The subjective test requires the Board to affirmatively determine that the director does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
-Members of our Audit Committee and Compensation Committee Matters" and "Compensation Committee Matters."
+Members of our Audit Committee and Compensation Committee, respectively, are subject to certain additional qualification requirements as described below under "Audit Committee Matters" and "Compensation Committee Matters."
 During the Board's annual review of director independence, the Board also considers transactions, relationships and arrangements between each director or an immediate family member of the director and each of MYR Group and our senior management.

-After considering the Nasdaq listing standards and information provided by each director, the Board determined that the following directors are independent: Bradley T. Favreau, Kenneth M. Hartwick, Jennifer E. Lowry, Donald C.I.
+After considering the Nasdag listing standards and information provided by each director, the Board determined that the following directors are independent: Bradley T. Favreau, Kenneth M. Hartwick, Jennifer E. Lowry, Donald C.I.
 Lucky, Maurice E. Moore, Shirin O'Connor and William D. Patterson.
 William A. Koertner is not considered an independent director due to his prior employment with MYR Group, which ended on March 31, 2018.
 Richard S. Swartz is currently serving as President and Chief Executive Officer ("CEO") of the Company and therefore is not considered an independent director.
-The Board has also determined that Mr. Larry Altenbaumer, who served as a director during fiscal 2020 prior to his resignation following the 2020 Annual Meeting, was independent within the meaning of applicable independence standards.